 Students may take studio courses in many media, from sculpture and drawing to video, photography and printmaking.
 We also offer interdisciplinary courses organized around conceptual questions and themes.
 Classes take place in studios with spaces for hand-setting type, using bandsaws, creating installations and designing computer graphics.
 All senior art majors have their own studio spaces.

-Art studio and architecture majors and minors will demonstrate:
+Art Studio and Architecture majors and minors will:

-- Mastery of practices or techniques in the current field of practice for at least one medium (e.g, painting, installation, photography, digital media).
+- demonstrate fluency in practices or techniques in the current field of practice for at least one medium (e.g, painting, installation, photography, digital media);

-- Fluency in an extensive and pertinent vocabulary for describing their own work and the art historical antecedents with which it shares relationships.
+- demonstrate proficiency in an extensive and pertinent vocabulary for describing their own work and the art historical antecedents with which it shares relationships;

-- Familiarity with professional practices and global perspectives within the cultural landscape of contemporary art.
+- demonstrate familiarity with professional practices and global perspectives within the cultural landscape of contemporary art;

 12 courses, which will include: